beginning of content

 Common side effects include:

 Some people are frightened that they might be aware during the operation or feel pain.
 This is rare.
-Your anaesthetist will monitor you throughout the operation to make sure this is very unlikely to happen.
+Your anaesthetist will monitor you throughout the operation to make sure that this is very unlikely to happen.

 If you are worried about risks and side effects, talk to your anaesthetist before surgery.